Building A Budget With Allocations - All Flexibility Levels

 Non-Financial

-The Office of Teaching and Learning provides direct support to IB schools, by serving as an intermediary between IB and the schools as needed, supporting procurement as IB’s central billing contact, submitting IB requisitions for all schools and coordinating district-wide IB showcases and events.
-Additionally, the Office of Teaching and Learning supports school IB coordinators through collaborative IB coordinator meetings and direct individual support.
+The Office of Teaching and Learning provides direct support to IB schools, by serving as an intermediary between IB and the schools as needed, supporting procurement as IB’s central billing contact, submitting IB requisitions for all schools, and coordinating district-wide IB showcases and events.
+Additionally, the Office of Teaching and Learning supports school IB Coordinators through collaborative IB Coordinator meetings and direct individual support.

 Points of Contact